-Ben Moskowitz is an associate in the Entertainment Group, where he works on transactional matters across television, film, podcasts, and streaming content.
+Ben Moskowitz is counsel to the Entertainment Group, where he works on transactional matters across television, film, podcasts, and streaming content.

 Mr. Moskowitz represents a cross section of entertainment clients, from production companies and producers, to directors and television personalities.
 He has worked on various matters at each stage of the production cycle, securing rights to content for clients to serve as the basis of projects, assisting in the sale and option of original ideas to networks and studios, and providing legal support on all manner of production and distribution agreements to bring programming to life.